Site Map | Search Warsailors.com |Merchant Fleet Main Page | Warsailors.com Home

 Back to Altair on the "Ships starting with A" page.

-Other ships named Altair: There were 2 other ships by this name, one American and the other Dutch - external link - (seized by the Germans while building), and Italy had a torpedo boat by the name Altair, which struck a mine and sank on Oct.
+Other ships named Altair: There were 2 other ships by this name, one American and the other Dutch - external link, Norwegian text - (seized by the Germans while building), and Italy had a torpedo boat by the name Altair, which struck a mine and sank on Oct.
 20-1941 with great loss of life (near Gulf of Athens).
 Norway had also had a steamer named Altair in WW I, built 1884, 1674 gt - torpedoed and sunk 8 miles northeast by north of Newquay, Cornwall by the German UC-64 on Oct.
 18-1917.

 The text on this page was compiled with the help of: "Nortraships flåte", J. R. Hegland, "Sjøforklaringer fra 2. verdenskrig", Norwegian Maritime Museum, Volume I, and misc - ref My sources.